trendmicro/tm-v1-api-cookbook/v1-events-to-elasticsearch/python/README.md

 - Check the following data fields:
     - All indices: The time field is "es\_basetime".
     - "workbench" index: A new field called "detail.impactScope.entityString" exists.
 This is renamed from "detail.impactScope.entityValue".
+    - "workbench" index: A new field called "detail.indicators.objectString" exists.
+This is renamed from "detail.indicators.objectValue".
     - "workbench" index: A new field called "severity" exists.
 This is renamed from "severityString".